 MusicXML is a digital score notation using XML (eXtensible Markup Language), it can express most traditional music notations and metadata.
 Most music notation software and software tool supports musicXML format. %An example snippet of a musicXML score is shown in Fig. \ref{fig:expxml}%LilyPond is a \LaTeX-like language for music typesetting. %ABC, MuseData and Humdrum are based on ASCII codes and each defines their unique representation for music score.

-Although MIDI is also a possible candidate for representing score, it is designed to hold instrument control signal rather than notation, so some music symbols may not be available in MIDI.
-Furthermore, MIDI represents music as a series of note-on and note-off events, which requires additional effort to transform into traditional notation.
+Although MIDI is also a possible candidate for representing scores, it is designed to hold instrument control signal rather than notation, so some music symbols may not be available in MIDI.
+Furthermore, MIDI represents music as a series of note-on and note-off events, which requires additional efforts to transform them into traditional notations.

 But for representing performance, MIDI is the most suitable format.
-Using a key-pressure-sensitive digital piano, pianist can record in a natural way.
-The recordings will have high precision in time, pitch and loudness (key pressure), and polyphonic tracks can easily be recorded separately.
-Although WAV (Waveform Audio Format) audio recording has higher fidelity than MIDI, but they are harder to parse by computers.
+Using a key-pressure-sensitive digital piano, pianist can record their performance in a natural way.
+The recordings have high precision in time, pitch and loudness (key pressure);and polyphonic tracks can easily be recorded separately.
+Although WAV (Waveform Audio Format) audio recording has a higher fidelity than MIDI, but they are harder to parse by computers.
 Without robust onset detection, pitch detection, and source separation technology, the information is extremely difficult to extract.
-Manually annotate each WAV recording takes unrealistic effort, and the accuracy across different annotators may not be consistent.
+Manually annotate each WAV recording takes much effort, and the accuracy across different annotators may not be consistent.

-There is a way to keep both the score and the recording in one single MIDI file.
-Instead of recording the actual note-on and note-off timing, we keep the nominal note-on and note-off the same as in the score.
+There is an impractical way to keep both the score and the recording in one single MIDI file.
+Instead of recording the actual note-on and note-off timing, we keep the nominal note-on and note-off in the score.
 Then, MIDI tempo-change events are inserted before each note to shift the performed timing of the recorded notes.
 Thus, the nominal time of each note represents the score, and the rendered time represents the performance.
-But since MIDI is so limited as a score format, and it requires complex calculations to recover the performance, this method is not used in the research.
+ButMIDI is limited as a score format, and requires complex calculations to recover the performance; this method is not used in the research.

-Finally, we store the phrasing, which is the only metadata we used, in a plaintext file, each line in the phrasing file is the starting point of each phrase.
+Finally, we store the phrasing, which is the only metadata we used, in a plaintext file.Each line in the phrasing file stands for the starting point of each phrase.
 The starting point is defined as the onset timing (in quarter notes) counted from the beginning of the piece\footnote{For a phrase that start at a point which is a circulating decimal, for example $2\frac{1}{3}=2.333\cdots$, the starting point can be alternatively defined as any finite decimal between the end of the last phrase and the start of the current phrase.
 For example, if the last phrase stops at beat 1, the second phrase start at $2\frac{1}{3}=2.333\cdots$ beat, the start point of the second phrase can be written as 2.3 or 2.0, etc.}.
-The phrasing is decided by the us using the following principles:
+The phrasing is decided according to the following principles:

 \begin{enumerate}

-\item Phrase may be separated by a salient pause.
+\item Phrase may be separated by salient pauses.

 \item Phrase may end with a cadence.

-\item Phrase may be separated by dramatic change in tempo, key or loudness.
+\item Phrase may be separated by dramatic changes in tempo, key or loudness.

 \item Repeated structures in tempo or pitch may be a repeated phrase.